 How Does it All Work?

 When you reach a creatin level, for example, a blue belt, suddenly you have different options at your disposal.
 So if you had your last tournament as a white belt a couple of weeks ago, now you have to think about different stuff, like jump guard and wristlocks.
 When it comes to purple belt, you do not really get anything new in terms of illegal BJJ moves.

 The real issue usually arises at the brown belt level.
 This is when leg locks (apart from the straight ankle lock) come into play.
 In the past, this wasn’t much of a problem, but with everyone using them nowadays, there’s a lot of catching up to do.
 The same holds true for muscle slicing submissions, like the biceps slicer.
 Once again, you don’t really get too many new options when you reach the black belt.

 Should You Do Illegal BJJ Moves In Training?

-Which brings us to the topic I wanted to touch on today.
+This brings us to the topic I wanted to touch on today.
 How do you go about training Illegal BJJ moves?
-Let’s leave heel hooks, neck cranks and knee reaping to the side for a while.
+Let’s leave heel hooks, neck cranks, and knee reaping to the side for a while.
 Those are all moves that remain illegal for all belt levels.
 Instead, let’s focus on the stuff that opens up as you reach the next belt level.

 Imagine if an armbar was an illegal move until you’re a purple belt.
 You spend 5-6 years training and never once go for an armbar submission because it is one of those illegal BJJ moves.
 Then, when you reach the purple belt, you can suddenly practice the move.
 However, you’re lagging years behind those that might have been doing it inside the academy as early as a white belt.
 You get my point.
 Why are leg locks, or other submissions and positions any different?
 And how early should we go about training them?